 Try to avoid rush hours in major Swiss and European cities.
 At busy times, tickets are usually more expensive and the trains are more crowded.

-There are a few discounts that can help save you money on ticket prices.
-For example, children under 6 travel for free, and those aged between 6-16 can purchase a half price ticket.
+There are a few discounts that can help you save money on ticket prices.
+For example, children under 6 travel for free, and those aged between 6-16 can purchase a half-price ticket.

 Boasting a prime location in the heart of Europe, Switzerland welcomes trains from many neighbouring countries and greets them with views of mountains, lakes, waterfalls and vineyards on their journey.
 We’ve recommended some of the top destinations to visit during your trip to Switzerland.